Chicago shooting: 7-year-old shot and killed at West Side restaurant drive-thru ID'd by family

 A McDonald's employee says two men jumped out of another car, ambushing the family and firing repeatedly into their car.

-Adams was struck multiple times in the body and the man was struck in the torso, police say.
+Adams was struck multiple times in the body and the man was struck in the torso, police said.

 Police said officers already at the scene placed the badly injured little girl in the back of their SUV and raced toward the nearest hospital.